induktio/thinker/Readme.md

 Other mods
 ----------
 * [SMAC-in-SMACX mod](Details.md#smac-in-smacx-mod) can be installed to play a game similar to original SMAC from the SMACX game binary while Thinker is enabled.
-* [Pracx](https://github.com/DrazharLn/pracx) graphics enhancement patch can be used together with Thinker, but it is not required in any way.
+* [PRACX](https://github.com/DrazharLn/pracx) graphics enhancement patch can be used together with Thinker, but it is not required in any way.
 For easiest installation, download [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 If you already use older Pracx 1.10 you can just rename terranx_mod.exe to terranx.exe and run pracxpatch.exe so that the installer patches the right binary.

 Compiling
 ---------
-Thinker can be compiled with GCC and the included CodeBlocks project.
-GCC version 8.1.0 or later is recommended and can be found from [mingw-w64 project](https://sourceforge.net/projects/mingw-w64/files/).
+Thinker can be compiled with GCC using the included CodeBlocks project.
+GCC version 8.1.0 or later is recommended.
+To avoid compiling issues, do not use the MinGW toolkit version bundled with CodeBlocks.
+Instead get the toolkit separately from the [MinGW-w64 project](https://sourceforge.net/projects/mingw-w64/files/mingw-w64/mingw-w64-release/).

 License